 11. Ahmad, no.16509, and it is sahih.
 Cf. al-Albani, Silsilat al-Ahadith al-Sahihah (Riyadh: Maktabah al-Ma‘arif, 1995), no.3.

-Q. What is our Islamic duty when one Muslim – individual or nation – mistreats, exploits, oppresses or tyrannises another?
+Q. What is our Islamic duty when one Muslim mistreats, exploits, oppresses or tyrannises another?
+And what should the role of Muslim scholars be in addressing the tyranny and injustices perpetrated by the state?

 A.Alhamduli’Llah, wa’l-salatu wa’l-salamu ‘ala rasuli’Llah.
 In theory, the answer is pretty straightforward.
 In practice, it may often be tricky – especially if the oppression (zulm) is not by an individual, but by a group or faction, or it is political tyranny of a government; a police state; or a tyrant dictator.